ros2/launch/launch_testing/README.md

 # launch_testing

-This tool is a framework for ROS2 integration testing using the [ros2 style launch description](https://github.com/ros2/launch/blob/master/ros2launch/examples/example.launch.py).
+This tool is a framework for launch integration testing.
-It works similarly to rostest, but makes it easier to inspect the processes under test.
 For example:

   * The exit codes of all processes are available to the tests.
-    Tests can check that all processes shut down normally, or with specific exit codes.
+  * Tests can check that all processes shut down normally, or with specific exit codes.
-    Tests can fail when a process dies unexpectedly.
+  * Tests can fail when a process dies unexpectedly.
   * The stdout and stderr of all processes are available to the tests.
   * The command-line used to launch the processes are avilalbe to the tests.
   * Some tests run concurrently with the launch and can interact with the running processes.